Alexhuszagh/rust-lexical/README.md

 # Developing

 The [scripts](/scripts) directory contains numerous scripts for testing, fuzzing, analyzing, and formatting code.
 Since many development features are nightly-only, this ensures the proper compiler features are used.
+This requires a recent version of a nightly compiler (1.51.0+) installed via Rustup, which can be invoked as `cargo +nightly`.

 - [asm.sh](/scripts/asm.sh): Emit assembly for common functionality.
 - [check.sh](/scripts/check.sh): Check rustfmt and clippy without formatting any code.